José Altafini: Italy

 In the 1962 FIFA World Cup, he played for Italy under his own name, stating: "It was very simple.
 Back then Brazil never called on players who were based overseas.
 Never.
 I was only 23 or 24 and I would have been devastated at missing a World Cup.
 It wasn't me who left Brazil.
 It was Brazil that left me."

 Altafini made his debut for Italy on 15 October 1961, in a play-off against Israel for a place at the 1962 FIFA World Cup.
 He scored in a 4–2 victory in Ramat Gan and also featured in the second leg as the Italians booked their place at the tournament.
 Prior to the World Cup, he scored two braces in friendly wins over France and Belgium.
 Altafini played in the first two group matches of the 1962 World Cup, against West Germany and Chile, as Italy were eliminated in the first round.
 Despite being only 24, he did not receive another call-up for Italy following Italy's disappointing World Cup campaign, and he was criticised throughout the tournament for avoiding physical challenges and giving up possession too easily.
 Altafini made six appearances for Italy, scoring five goals, bringing his total international tally to nine goals in 14 appearances.

 Style of play

-Regarded as one of the best strikers of his generation, Altafini was a complete striker, with good skills, fast feet and an eye for goal, who was quick, agile and physically strong.
-In addition to his pace and physical attributes, he was gifted with excellent control, technique, flair and dribbling ability; he was also a highly creative player, having started his career as an attacking midfielder or winger, before being switched to a more offensive role as a centre-forward.
-He made a name for himself as a highly prolific goalscorer throughout his career, due to his powerful, accurate shot and ability to make attacking runs, as well as his intelligence and instinctive opportunism inside the penalty area.
+Altafini was known to have excellent control, technique, flair and dribbling ability.
+He was also a highly agile player, having started his career as an attacking midfielder or winger, before being switched to a more offensive role as a centre-forward.
+He was a highly prolific goalscorer throughout his career, due to his powerful, accurate shot and ability to make attacking runs, as well as his agility inside the penalty area.